wow-world-model/wow-world-model/idm/README.md

 - numpy
 - Internet access for torch.hub to download `facebookresearch/co-tracker` (if used)
 - (Optional) Video-Depth-Anything if dataset utilities rely on it
+- (Optional) If you want to perform robotic arm segmentation, please refer to the environment setup of SAM2.

 Install example:
 ```bash